 When you’re thinking of what you’d like for campfire cooking equipment, it might be a good idea to consider an all-in-one set.

 What’s great about these sets is that you get a range of cookware suitable for open fire cooking and they normally offer benefits such as stackable pots and compact storage.

 These space-saving features make them the perfect choice if you’re backpacking, car camping, or have limited space.

 An added bonus (and one of the best features) with all-in-one campfire cooking kits is that you’re less likely to forget a vital piece of equipment you might need since it is already assembled.

 It really takes the thinking out of the planning and packing and makes it so easy to hit the road!

 Odoland 16pcs Camping Cookware Mess Kit

-This 16 piece set is super compact and extremely lightweight but gives you all the basics you’d need for cooking on your campfire.
+This 16 piece set is super compact and extremely lightweight but gives you all the basic campfire cooking kit necessities you’d need for your camping adventures.